mongodb/mongo-go-driver/x/README.md

-# MongoDB Go Driver Unstable Libraries
+# MongoDB Go Driver Experimental Packages

+**WARNING: THESE PACKAGES ARE EXPERIMENTAL AND MAY BE MODIFIED OR REMOVED WITHOUT NOTICE.**

-This directory contains unstable MongoDB Go driver libraries and packages.
+This directory contains packages intended only for internal use.
+They are made available to facilitate use cases that require access to internal MongoDB driver functionality and state.
 The APIs of these packages are not stable and there is no backward compatibility guarantee.

-**THESE PACKAGES ARE EXPERIMENTAL AND SUBJECT TO CHANGE.**
+Use with extreme caution!